quicwg/base-drafts/draft-ietf-quic-http.md

 frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.

-Implementations SHOULD NOT send stream types the peer is not already known to support.
-Stream types which could modify the state or semantics of existing protocol components, including QPACK or other extensions, MUST NOT be sent until the peer is known to support them.
+Implementations MAY send stream types before knowing whether the peer supports them.
+However, stream types which could modify the state or semantics of existing protocol components, including QPACK or other extensions, MUST NOT be sent until the peer is known to support them.

 ### Reserved Stream Types {#stream-grease}